-The underlying USD-SOFR-COMPOUND and AUD-AONIA-OIS-COMPOUND reference rates are included in the Contract's terms and conditions.
-These reference rates are widely used in the market and readily available.
+The underlying reference rate AUD-AONIA-OIS-COMPOUND is included in the Contract's terms and conditions.
+As noted above, the reference rate is widely used in the market and readily available.

 (B) Contract Size and Trading Unit: An acceptable specification of the trading unit would be a contract size that is consistent with customary transactions in the cash market.
 A designated contract market may opt to set the contract size smaller than that of standard cash market transactions.